 additions.

-section contains settings
+The auth section contains settings

 related to Subversion's authentication and authorization